 - Use

 user/ in the ARN path.
-It is not a valid prefix for CoreWeave or SAML identities.
+It isn’t a valid prefix for CoreWeave or SAML identities.

-You can specify multiple principals in a single policy statement by including multiple entries in the Principal object:
+To specify multiple principals in a single policy statement, include multiple entries in the Principal object:

 Action / NotAction